LTLA/bioconductor.js/README.md

 subset.column("location");
 ```

-For example, we could store an `IRanges` as a column of our `DataFrame`, and all generics on the `DataFrame` will propagate to the column.
+Alternatively, we could store an `IRanges` (see below) as a column of our `DataFrame`.
+All generics on the parent `DataFrame` will be automatically applied to the `IRanges` column.

 ```js
 let old_location = genomic_results.column("location");